alex-isv/solutions-engineering/Nvidia/Nvidia-DPU/Deploying_Nvidia_DPF-Operator_in_Suse-Rancher_RKE2_cluster.md

 Add DPU worker nodes to the cluster.

+> [!NOTE]
+> For this Demo test.
+> Add a label *feature.node.kubernetes.io/dpu-oob-bridge-configured*
-Modify label with empty for the worker role and
+> and *node-role.kubernetes.io/worker* with the empty values in the worker node.

 Run command to check the DPU installation status: